samuellee77/dsc80-project4/README.md

 | Akshan     |    21 |        0 |     2 |     0 |         0 |
 | Alistar    |     0 |        0 |     0 |     0 |       270 |

 From the plots below, we can see the most played 10 picked champions in each position.
+A long list of picked champions have minimal meaning, but this pivot table condenses information and can provide information about the popular champions for every position, and potentially the better performing ones.

 <iframe
   src="assets/fig7-1.html"
   width="800"